Wisconsin–Platteville Pioneers football: Ranked teams

-Starting in 1999 the American Football Coaches Association (AFCA) began publishing rankings for Division III football.
-The AFCA Division III poll records are not well kept online, so the table will read "Unknown" if rankings weren't able to be found for that particular season.
+Starting in 1999, the American Football Coaches Association (AFCA) began publishing rankings for Division III football.
 In 2003, D3football.com started publishing its own rankings for Division III football.
-Since the inception of both polls, Wisconsin–Platteville has been ranked at least four times in the AFCA Coaches Poll and five times in the D3football.com poll to end the season.
-Additionally, while not being ranked in the Top 25 to end the season, the Pioneers have received votes (RV) at least three times in the AFCA Coaches Poll and three times in the D3football.com poll.
+Since the inception of both polls, Wisconsin–Platteville has been ranked at least six times in the AFCA Coaches Poll and six times in the D3football.com poll to end the season.
+Additionally, while not being ranked in the Top 25 to end the season, the Pioneers have received votes (RV) at least four times in the AFCA Coaches Poll and three times in the D3football.com poll.